xleclercq/CodingStandards/Cpp.md

 ## Physical layout of the code

-1. Lines will be no more than 120 characters in length excluding the new line character(s).
+1. Lines shall be no more than 120 characters in length excluding the new line character(s).

     > We exclude the newline character(s) as this gives a round number for the developer to follow.
 This also removes the need
     > to worry about the number of characters used for the newline depending on the platform.

-1. The newline character will be:
+1. The newline character shall be:
     1. "\r\n" on Microsoft Windows platforms.
     1. "\n" on Unix platforms.

-1. Header files will have a ".h" extension.
+1. Header files shall have a ".h" extension.

-1. Source files will have a ".cpp" extension.
+1. Source files shall have a ".cpp" extension.

-1. Filenames will use camel case with the following modification:
+1. Filenames shall use camel case with the following modification:

 1. Namespaces, class names and function names can be included in the file name and be separated from each other and other parts of the file with an underscore.